Tips for Plant Sale

 Dig your plant by removing the full root ball.

-Look at the foliage and root ball to determine what size pot to use.
-One full pot is better than two skimpy pots.
+Look at the foliage and root ball to determine how to divide the plant and what size pot to use.
+One full pot sells better than two skimpy pots.

 Pot the plant by placing some leaves in the bottom of the pot, then cover with a little soil.
-Keep the root ball as intact as possible.
-Place the plant at the same soil height as it was growing.
+Transplant each piece into a pot, surrounding with potting soil at the same height as when it was in the ground.
 Fill the sides of the pot with soil and press down.

 Water well and keep the plant in the shade for the first few days after potting.